matryer/xbar/README.md

   * To write a plugin, just write some form of executable script that outputs to the standard output.
   * Multiple lines will be cycled through over and over.
   * If your output contians a line consisting only of `---`, the lines below it will appear in the dropdown for that plugin, but won't appear in the menu bar itself.
+  * Your lines might contain `|` to separate the title from other parameters, such as...
+    * `href=..` to make the dropdown items clickable.
   * If you're writing scripts, ensure it has a shebang at the top.

 ### Examples